acollign/netrunner-wiki/Progress-Report,-2016-Q4-(Fall).md

 ### Other Improvements and Automations

-* Adam Directives before game start
+* Adam Directives are now chosen before game start (Saintis)
-* ELP
+* Enhanced Logic Protocol is finally automated! (mattchainsaw)
-* Edward Kim and trashable operations (benhosp)
+* Edward Kim will automatically trash any trashable operations (benhosp)
-* Omni-drive memory refund (poi2000)
+* Omni-drive will correctly refund memory of hosted cards (poi2000)
-* Frantic Coding and Accelerated Beta Test will not trash cards at the top of your draw pile if installing a card from their effect causes a shuffle of your deck, i.e., Frantic Paige and ABT Foundry now work correctly.
+* Frantic Coding and Accelerated Beta Test will not trash cards at the top of your draw pile if installing a card from their effect causes a shuffle of your deck, i.e., Frantic Paige and ABT Foundry now work correctly (nealterrell)
+* Old Hollywood Grid now works on accesses outside of runs (Quest Completed, Gang Sign) (kevkcc)
+* Account Siphon credits cannot be used to avoid its tags using New Angeles City Hall (nealterrell)
+* Ark Lockdown will not remove cards from the heap if Blacklist is rezzed (JoelCFC25)

 #### Implementation warnings